alejball/cse15l-lab-reports/CSE15l-Lab-3.md

                         bought a car.
 FBI briefing materials, Penttbom, Dec.
 10-11, 2003, p.
 150. For their married but could not because he was injured in a car accident there.
 German BKA

-Here, we searched for "car" within one file using the `grep -w` command.
+Here, we searched for "car" within one file using the `grep -w "string" <Path>` command.
 Looking through what was printed to the terminal we can see there are no appearances of "car" where it is a substring of another string.

 ---

 To combine everything we've learned, lets say we are looking for "StOp" in all its various forms within a file, but we don't want it to be a substring of anything else, and we want to know on which line they appear.

         [cs15lfa22qi@ieng6-201]:technical:425$ grep -w -i -n "StOp" biomed/gb-2002-3-9-research0043.txt
         183:          or contain apparent stop codons or frameshift mutations
         195:          (three or more internal stop codons or frameshifts
         216:          The presence of internal stop codons or frameshift
         220:          each hit that contained unverifiable stop codons or
         746:          stop codons or the presence of frameshift mutations
         748:          stop codons and frameshift mutations was used to classify
         757:          unverifiable stop codons or frameshift mutations and the

-Here, we can see we searched for "StOp" within one file using the `grep -w -i -n` command.
+Here, we can see we searched for "StOp" within one file using the `grep -w -i -n "string" <Path>` command.
 The results were printed in the format of `<line number>:  "string where StOp appears in various forms without being a substring"`.
 The `<line number>` came from the addition of `-n` to the `grep` command, the exclusion of appearances where "StOp" is a substring of another string is from the addition of `-w`, and we search for "stop," "Stop," and other forms of "StOp" because of the addition of `-i`.